google/clusterfuzzlite/docs/build_integration.md

 versions of these tools to secure your code.

 By the end of the document you will be able to build and run your fuzz targets with libFuzzer and a variety of sanitizers.
-More importantly, your project will be ready to be fuzzed by ClusterFuzzLite.

 ## Prerequisites